theflashbum/fcss/ReadMe.txt

 // Use TextField like you would normally tf2.htmlText = "F*CSS Demo 2 - Hello World";
 addChild(tf2);

-/** Global StyleSheetManager **/

-// If you want to make the CSS available globally use the
-// StyleSheetManager/StyleSheetCollection

-// Get a reference of the StyleSheetCollection from the StyleSheetManager var styleSheetCollection:IStyleSheetCollection = SingletonManager.getClassReference(StyleSheetCollection) as IStyleSheetCollection;

-// Register style sheet with the Collection. styleSheetCollection.addStyleSheet(styleSheet, "defaultSheet");

 /** How To Use The TextFieldFactory **/